 - The spouse seeking maintenance had a marriage of long duration and is of an age that precludes the possibility of gaining adequate employment to be self-sufficient.

 What to expect from Enholm Law, PLLC

 An Enholm Law, PLLC Buckeye spousal maintenance attorney will always maintain contact with you.
 Our primary focus is communication with our clients.
 You will speak to your Buckeye spousal maintenance attorney on a bi-weekly basis and have your calls returned within 24 hours.
 We build a clear fee structure on either an hourly basis or using a flat fee model.
 We build a comprehensive plan and insure you understand what is happening at every step in the process.
 We expect a high level of competency from our attorneys.
 Our attorneys are constantly involved in ongoing training.
 Finally, our attorneys meet with clients in our Buckeye satellite office several times a week so you can schedule meetings in your local area.

-To arrange for your free consultation, please call (602) 889-6273 and schedule a meeting with an Enholm Law, PLLC Buckeye Spousal Maintenance Attorney today.
+To arrange for your consultation, please call (602) 889-6273 and schedule a meeting with an Enholm Law, PLLC Buckeye Spousal Maintenance Attorney today.

 - The Arizona Divorce Process Timeline

 - The Basic Areas Of Phoenix Family Law